The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,451||$1,109|

-If you have an at-fault collision, ticket, reckless driving citation, or DUI in your recent history, Nationwide could be a better choice than State Farm.
-Every auto insurance company enacts rate penalties differently, so don't be afraid to shop around to understand which insurer is best for you.
+If you have an at-fault crash, speeding ticket, reckless driving citation, or DWI on your record, Nationwide could be a better choice than State Farm.
+Every insurer prices its policies differently, so don't be afraid to shop around to figure out which insurer suits you.

 |Violation||State Farm avg. annual premium||Nationwide avg. annual premium|